gerwinfhw/swift_weather_App/README.md

 - different backgrounds based on the local time
 - 1 day weather forecast for each city
 - supports the germany language
+- landscape mode

 ## Missing Features
-- landscape mode
 - current location weather forecast
 - connection to the database to save the cities

 ## Installation with Cocapods
-    Run $ pod install in your project directory.
+Run command in your project directory.

+    $ pod install

-    Open App.xcworkspace and build.
+    Open App.xcworkspace in repo and build.

 ## API Reference